Letterboxd/letterboxd-ios-x-callback-url/README.md

 ## Contribution

-If you find any faults, or have any suggestions for improvement, open an Issue on the Github page.
+If you find any faults or have suggestions for improvement, open an [Issue](https://github.com/Letterboxd/letterboxd-ios-x-callback-url/issues).